 The speed of change in today’s business environment is staggering.
 Customer needs and business trends are ever-evolving; regulations, technologies, and even cloud service provider preferences within an organization can change in an instant.
-Any one of these can wreak havoc on your data pipelines and result in hours of rework and debugging.
+Any one of these can wreak havoc on your data pipeline management and result in hours of rework and debugging.
 Get the basics of data pipeline automation.

-The Challenges of Traditional Data Pipelines and ETL Tools
+Data Pipeline Automation: The Challenges of Traditional Data Pipelines and ETL Tools

 Building and debugging traditional data pipelines or ETL pipelines can take a significant amount of time and leave data pipelines offline.
 Even a small change to a row or a table can mean hours of rework to update each stage then debug and deploy the new data pipeline.